MicrosoftDocs/xamarin-docs/docs/android/get-started/installation/android-emulator/index.md

 ### [Hardware Acceleration](~/android/get-started/installation/android-emulator/hardware-acceleration.md)

-How to prepare your computer for maximum Android SDK Emulator performance.
-Because the Android SDK Emulator can be prohibitively slow without hardware acceleration, we recommend that you enable hardware acceleration on your computer before you use the Android SDK Emulator.
+How to prepare your computer for maximum Google Android Emulator performance.
+Because the Google Android Emulator can be prohibitively slow without hardware acceleration, we recommend that you enable hardware acceleration on your computer before you use the Google Android Emulator.

 ### [Xamarin Android Device Manager](~/android/get-started/installation/android-emulator/xamarin-device-manager.md)

-How to use the Xamarin Android Device Manager to create and customize Android SDK Emulator virtual devices.
+How to use the Xamarin Android Device Manager to create and customize Google Android Emulator virtual devices.
 The **Xamarin Android Device Manager**, currently in preview, is intended to replace the legacy Google Emulator Manager.
 If you are targeting Android Oreo 8.0 or later, you must use the Xamarin Android Device Manager instead of the Google